SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/edit-cancel-scheduled-search.md

 id: edit-cancel-scheduled-search
 title: Edit or Cancel the Schedule for a Search
 sidebar_label: Edit or Cancel the Schedule for a Search
-description: You can edit or cancel a scheduled search at any time.
+description: You can edit or cancel a Scheduled Search at any time.
 ---

 In the [**Library**](/docs/get-started/library/sumo-logic-library), you can edit or cancel a scheduled search at any time.
 If you cancel a scheduled search, the search reverts to a saved search.